 What Are Asbestos Trust Funds?

 The concept originated with the Johns-Manville Corporation, once the world's largest asbestos manufacturer, which filed for bankruptcy in 1982.
 The resulting Manville Personal Injury Settlement Trust, established in 1988, became the model for all subsequent asbestos trusts.
 Since then, more than 60 companies have established similar trusts, collectively holding over $30 billion in assets designated for asbestos disease claimants.
+Our trust fund tracker provides current balances and payment percentages for all active trusts.

 Why Do Asbestos Trust Funds Exist?